 The County identified two departments to receive Illicit Discharge training during 2021.
 The departments that were selected included those that typically have field personnel such as inspectors that would have the opportunity to observe illicit discharges out in the county.
 The departments consisted of Animal Services and Public Works (Road and Bridge).
-The County used a customized PowerPoint presentation for this training.
-24 staff members attended the training.
+The County developed a customized PowerPoint presentation for this training.
+During 2022, no additional new employees were hired, therefore training session not necessitated.